-6.05 The collect test operates in the same fashion as the return test except that the ground is supplied by the D3 lead.
+5.05 The collect test operates in the same fashion as the return test except that the ground is supplied by the D3 lead.
 This allows the COL relay to operate rather than the RET relay.
-The COL relay places collect battery on the tip rather than return battery, thus the coin will be collected instead of returned.
+The COL relay places

+SECTION II Page 3 collect battery on the tip rather than return battery, thus the coin will be collected instead of returned.
 For option S, collect and return potentials are applied to both tip and ring.

-7. COIN RELAY TIME TEST - DIAL 5 (FS 4, SC7)
+COIN RELAY TIME TEST - DIAL 5 (FS 4, SC7)

 7.01 Following satisfaction of the coin present test (indicated by release of CPT relay) a ground is supplied on the D5 lead if the digit 5 was dialed.
 This ground operates the TT relay through the ETT break-contact.
 The TT relay 8 make-contact places a ground on the CR relay, causing it to operate.
 This initiates the coin return attempt by operating the AUX4 and RET relay (FS 5).
 The RET relay in operating places return potential on the loop and places IC+ on the set lead of IC1A.
-To time the length of the return attempt, the AUX4 relay enables timer TM2, which times for 200 ms (since both the RTT and LTT relays are released).
+To time the length of the return attempt, the AUX4 relay enables timer TM2 which times for 200 ms (since both the RTT and LTT relays are released).
 At the end of the 200 ms interval, timer TM2 operates relay TMR2.
 Relay TMR2 removes the battery from the RET relay, which releases, removing the return battery from the tip.
-The tip is then connected to the coin ground detection relay 1CGD.
-TMR2 operating also initiates timing of timer TM3 which times for 100 ms. Upon time-out of TM3, relay TMR3 operates.
-Relay TMR3 operating allows the detection relay 1CGD to stop the integrated circuit timer when the coin ground is removed in the coin station.
+The tip is then connected to the coin ground detection relay [CCD.]
+TMR2 operating also initiates timing of timer ground detection relay flows. operating also initiates timing of timer TM3 which times for 100 ms. Upon time-out of TM3, relay TMR3 operates.
+Relay TMR3 operating allows the detection relay 1CGD the integrated circuit timer when the coin ground is removed in the coin station.